looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 :doc:`devtool </ref-manual/devtool-reference>` to create
 recipes that produce NPM packages.

-There are two workflows that allow you to create NPM packages using ``devtool``: the NPM registry modules method and the NPM project code method.
+Two workflows exist that allow you to create NPM packages using ``devtool``: the NPM registry modules method and the NPM project code method.